loydvalp/Big_Data/README.md

 #### Conclusion

+So are the Vines Reviewed biased?
 Almost 100% of the reviews came for non-vine users.
+Majority of the reviews for the apparel have a ready of 5 stars between both vine and non-vine.
+I don't believe the vines reviews are biased.